 An albumin test

 checks urine for a protein called

 albumin.
 Albumin is normally found in the blood and

 filtered by the

 kidneys.
 When the

-in the urine.
-But when the kidneys are damaged, small amounts of albumin leak
+kidneys are working as they should, there may be a very small amount of albumin in the urine.
+But when the kidneys are damaged, abnormal amounts of albumin leak

 Albuminuria is most often caused by kidney damage from

 diabetes.
 But many other conditions can lead to kidney